-(2) The speller must attend a school that officially enrolled with the SNSB between August 22, 2016, and December 12, 2016.
+- The speller must attend a school that is officially enrolled with the Scripps National Spelling Bee.

-(3) The speller must not have passed beyond the eighth grade on or before February 1, 2017.
+- The speller must not have passed beyond the eighth grade on or before February 1, 2018.

-(4) The speller must not have repeated any grade for the purpose of extending spelling bee eligibility.
-If the speller has repeated any grade, the speller must notify the SNSB of the circumstances of grade repetition by March 31, 2017; and the Scripps National Spelling Bee will, in its sole discretion, determine the speller’s eligibility status on or before April 30, 2017.
+- The speller must not have repeated any grade for the purpose of extending spelling bee eligibility.
+If the speller has repeated any grade, the speller must notify the Scripps National Spelling Bee of the circumstances of grade repetition by March 31, 2018; and the Scripps National Spelling Bee will, in its sole discretion, determine the speller’s eligibility status on or before April 30, 2018.

-(5) The speller–or the speller’s parent, legal guardian, or school official acting on the speller’s behalf–must not have declared to another entity an academic classification higher than eighth grade for any purpose, including high school graduation equivalency or proficiency examinations and/or examinations such as the PSAT, SAT, or ACT.
+- The speller–or the speller’s parent, legal guardian, or school official acting on the speller’s behalf–must not have declared to another entity an academic classification higher than eighth grade for any purpose, including high school graduation equivalency or proficiency examinations and/or examinations such as the PSAT, SAT, or ACT.

-(6) The speller must not have earned the legal equivalent of a high school diploma.
+- The speller must not have earned the legal equivalent of a high school diploma.

-(8) The speller must not bypass or circumvent normal school activity to study for spelling bees.
-The SNSB defines normal school activity as adherence to at least four courses of study other than language arts, spelling, Latin, Greek, vocabulary, and etymology for at least four hours per weekday for 34 of the 38 weeks between August 28, 2016, and May 14, 2017.
+- The speller must not eschew normal school activity to study for spelling bees.
+The Scripps National Spelling Bee defines normal school activity as adherence to at least four courses of study other than language arts, spelling, Latin, Greek, vocabulary, and etymology for at least four hours per weekday for 34 of the 38 weeks between August 27, 2017, and May 22, 2018.

-(9) The speller must not have reached his/her 15th birthday on or before August 31, 2016.
+- The speller must not have reached his/her 15th birthday on or before August 31, 2017.

-The Scripps National Spelling Bee may disqualify prior to or during competition any speller who is not in compliance with any of the above Eligibility Requirements; and it may—at any time between the conclusion of the 2017 Spelling Bee and April 30, 2018—require any speller who is found to have not been in compliance with any of the Eligibility Requirements to forfeit any prizes, rank, and other benefits accorded to the speller as a result of participation in the Spelling Bee.
+The Scripps National Spelling Bee may disqualify prior to or during competition any speller who is not in compliance with any of the above Eligibility Requirements; and it may—at any time between the conclusion of the 2018 Scripps National Spelling Bee and April 30, 2019—require any speller who is found to have not been in compliance with any of the Eligibility Requirements to forfeit any prizes, rank, and other benefits accorded to the speller as a result of participation in the 2018 Scripps National Spelling Bee.